CompuTec/computec-docs/docs/wms/user-guide/transactions/stock-transfer/su-quick-transfer.md

 # Storage Unit Quick Transfer

 Efficient warehouse operations require tools that simplify complex tasks.
-SU Quick Transfer, available in the **WMS 2.10.23_R1 release** is designed to make stock transfers of Storage Units (SUs) fast and seamless.
+SU Quick Transfer, available in the **CompuTec WMS 2.10.23_R1 release** is designed to make stock transfers of Storage Units (SUs) fast and seamless.
 This tool allows you to complete the entire process in just a few seconds, enhancing productivity and accuracy in your warehouse.
 Here’s a step-by-step guide on how to use it:

 ---